mohitmishra786/TheCoreDump/_posts/2024-11-04-Can-We-Swap-Processes-Without-a-Hitch?-Implementing-Context-Switching-to-Optimize-OS-Performance.md

 };
 ```

 This structure represents the minimal context that must be saved and restored during a context switch.
-Let’s examine each component:
+Let's examine each component:
 1. **General Purpose Registers:** Store intermediate computational results
 2. **Stack Pointers:** Track the current execution stack
 3. **Instruction Pointer:** Points to the next instruction to execute